Manage AI Visibility Tracking

 - Direct feature comparisons with key competitors

-- Alternative solution exploration beyond obvious choices
+- Alternative solution exploration

 - Price-performance evaluation criteria